hignu22/pop-decryptor/README.md

 # pop-decryptor
-pop-decryptor -- this is a program for managing encrypted partitions in LUKS on system Pop!_Os
+pop-decryptor -- this program is designed to change the password on media encrypted in LUKS

+attention !!!!!!
+the program has been tested and is intended for fedora Pop!_Os distributions , on all others there may be problems with rendering , especially in tile managers , and kde pasma